-It is a crime in England to force someone into marriage.
-If colleagues become aware of such a crime having taken place affecting a pupil at the school, they should report it immediately.
+It is a crime in England to force someone into marriage, including non-binding unofficial 'marriages' as well as legal marriages.
+If colleagues become aware of such a crime having taken place affecting a pupil at the school, they should report it immediately to the DSL, or in their absence the DDSL.
 Even though a victim of Forced Marriage may well give the impression that they entered into an arrangement willingly, the prospect of coercion being used to obtain their consent must never be ruled out.